flavell-lab/RegistrationGraph.jl/README.md

 ```
 # loads the file into a graph
 # you may want to modify the difficulty_importance parameter
-# see documentation for load_graph
+# see documentation for load_graph for more details
 graph = load_graph("/path/to/elastix_difficulty.txt")

 # after generating the difficulty file, you decided that frame 3 has bad data